 Visitors can click the button to load the posts automatically without reloading the entire page.

 The free WordPress Infinite Scroll plugin does an excellent job, but you’ll need to be comfortable editing some code in your theme.
+You can also try one of these infinite scroll plugins if you use WooCommerce.

 Infinite scroll will get your visitors to read more posts and spend longer on your site.
 In fact, while we’re on this subject, here are two more ways to customize your site so that visitors read more of your posts.